StevenMDixon/IJScript/Readme.md

 ## :100: The Challenges

-Check out the [Challenges Page](Challenges.md) for some challenges.
+Check out the [Challenges Page](Challenges.md) for some completed challenges.

 ## :tada: The Conclusion